padron5516/_AndyRepo/README.md

 You can install Repositories (source of addons), Addons (the extra applications), preconfigured addon settings (Addon_data), and xmls.
 The xml files are the sources of your media files.

+IPTV Plugins are not installed with the AIO bundles.
+You must install seperatly from repo.

 ## Comman Kodi Paths :